ARK-Scott/SnowStorm/index.md

 4) Do not go around killing players' dinosaurs, raiding, or killing players - We don't want to be raided, because of something that you did.

-5) No stealing - This is self-explanatory
+5) No stealing of your own tribe mates- This is self-explanatory

 6) No breeding any tames without permission from Dreamer, Ember, or the person's tame you are breeding with.